-Easter Island appears regularly on the scientific papers, because of its particular characteristics as an extremely isolated small world, and the huge potential it has to study its colonization, the rise and the demise of its native population and its ecology.
-For me it is a special pleasure to write about it, because I was a visitor of Easter Island and am still impressed about what I saw and learned there.
+Easter Island appears regularly on the scientific papers because of its particular interest for anthropologists as an extremely isolated small world, and hence its huge potential to study its colonization, the rise and demise of the native population and the ecology.
+For me it is a special satisfaction to write about it as a visitor to this impressive place.

 A bit of history, in chronological order

-- 3 MYA the Poike volcano erupted and created a conic island.
+- 3 million years ago (MYA) the Poike volcano erupted and created a conic island.
 The highest point is 370 m.

 - 2.5 MYA the Rano Kau volcano erupted and created another corner of the island.
 The highest point is 300 m.